 If you are travelling on any of the National Rail services you can use and Oyster Card for pay as you go or Travelcard trips, but only within the London National Rail Pay As You Go area.
 This area is the area shown on the National Rail lines leading out of London .pdf map available for download below.
 You must purchase a separate ticket for travel beyond this area and also within this area for the Heathrow Express or Heathrow Connect or Southeastern High Speed Services (See map for details).

 The following links are direct downloads from the National Rail Maps download page.
 These maps are subject to the copyrights of the organizations shown on that page and are for personal use only.

 Colour coded map showing the numerous National Rail lines leading out of London.

 This map looks complicated at first, but it is not as bad as it looks.
 The London Underground lines are indicated by solid coloured lines, while National Rail Routes are indicated by dashed coloured lines, where each colour represents a different railway company operating under National Rail.
 Legends for the different coloured lines are shown in the left and right margins.

-Colour coded regional map showing National Rail lines through southern England.
+Colour coded regional map showing National Rail lines throughout the UK.

 Official Website: http://www.nationalrail.co.uk/